marchdz/marchdz/README.md

 </picture>

 <!-- Text only -->
-Android developer interested in native Android development (both with XML views and Jetpack Compose) and cross-platform development with Compose Multiplatform and Kotlin Multiplatform.
+I am a software developer specializing in native Android app development, utilizing both XML views and Jetpack Compose.<br />
+I am also passionate about cross-platform development using Compose Multiplatform and Kotlin Multiplatform.

 <!-- Skills -->
 ## Skills: